nathanaelyao/ChatGPT_API_example/README.md

 Generating documentation using OPENAI GPT-3

-To run the example file: python3 docugen-chatgpt.py example.py
+To run the example file inside the docugen directory: python3 docugen-chatgpt.py example.py

 Based off of code from: https://github.com/turtlebasket/docugen